DoodlyHow/ixd_ART356F25/README.md

 # ixd_ART356F25

- Welcome to Noah's Github REPO
+ # Welcome to Noah's First Github REPO!

+This repo is going to host all of my readings and projects for Art 356 course!!!

 add more text

 this is a link-> [to the p5js refrence](https://p5js.org/)